AlexanderC/ethereum-transaction-stream/README.md

       // Include internal txs (e.g. proxy value to another address) .configure('includeInternal', true);

-  // creates a new stream
+  // Creates a new stream
   const stream = await ets.stream('0x4a1eade6b3780b50582344c162a547d04e4e8e4a');

   console.log('in use:', ets.streamInUse); // false

   const txs = [];

-  // subscribes to the stream
+  // Subscribes to the stream.
-  // there is a "const txs = await stream.waitAll()" method
+  // There is a "const txs = await stream.waitAll()" method
   // however you should avoid it- it might hang your process (e.g. with ws provider) await stream.subscribe((tx) => {
     txs.push(tx);